aniket-bhadra/django-backend-systems/notes.md

 **In @action decorator:**
 Whatever HTTP methods we provide (`methods=['get']`), that method will only invoke on those HTTP methods. `detail=False` means this method works on collection of all movies, `detail=True` means this method will work on specific movie.

+When we provide detail=True, that function below will only execute if the user requested URL has some sort of number like /movies/1/rate_movie/.
+Only then that function will execute.
+Just like the number of methods we provide, that function will only execute if those methods are requested.
+Same way, if detail=True, then django checks if there is a number because that number is later extracted and mapped as pk parameter and searched in the database.
+So if detail=True, it does check that user requested URL has a number - if not, then it won't invoke.
+If detail=False, then if there is a number it won't invoke, if no number then it invokes.

+detail=True → Only executes for URLs with numbers like /movies/1/rate_movie/ detail=False → Only executes for URLs without numbers like /movies/top_rated/

+Django automatically checks URL patterns and extracts the number as pk parameter

 but then How does it know which movie (1, 3, 4) is being requested?

 **Answer:** Django extracts it from the URL!
 When you hit `/movies/3/rate_movie/`, Django's URL router captures the `3` and passes it as the `pk` parameter to that method,we can acess that `def rate_movie(self, request, pk)`, however `self.get_object()` uses that `pk` to automatically fetch `MovieData.objects.get(pk=3)`.
 It's all automatic URL pattern matching!